radius-project/docs/docs/content/getting-started/tutorial/3-tutorial-connector/_index.md

 slug: "swap-connector"
 ---

-This step of swapping a connector resource for an Azure resource shows how the application can easily movev to production in Azure.
-Once the developer does a handoff, the operator sets up the production environments to port the application.
-If you are a developer who handles everything related to deployments, this would be applicable to you as well.
+This step of swapping a connector resource for an Azure resource shows how the application can easily move to production in Azure, where an Azure CosmosDB is used instead of a local MongoDB container.

 ## Ensure you have an Azure cloud provider configured